Foreword by Matt Diggity:

 In a quick moment I’m going to hand things over to Rowan Collins, the featured guest author of this article.

 Rowan is Head of Technical SEO at my agency The Search Initiative.
-He’s one of our best.
+He’s one of our best search engine technicians.

-Other than being an overall well-rounded SEO, Rowan is a beast when it comes to the technical side of things… as you’ll soon learn.
+Other than being overall well-rounded search engines, Rowan is a beast when it comes to the site audit technical side of things… as you’ll soon learn.

 Table Of Contents